maierj/fastlane-action/README.md

 ### `bundle-install-path`

 **Optional** The directory where Ruby gems should be installed to and cached.
-If a relative path is specified, it's applied relative to the location of the `Gemfiled`, which is either the project root or the directory from the `subdirectory` input option.
+If a relative path is specified, it's applied relative to the location of the `Gemfile`, which is either the project root or the directory from the `subdirectory` input option.

+### `verbose`

+**Optional** If set to true, adds the verbose option to the fastlane command for extended log output.

 ### `skip-tracking`